dsp6414/code_search/README.md

 **Features:**

- - Searches code, not comments.
+ - Searches code not comments.
 So you can find code that you are looking for!
+We can add ability to search comments trivially.
  - Can find code even if you don't know the syntax
  - Can find code even if you don't know what keywords to search for
  - Search is not sensitive to synonyms or specific word choice.
 Instead searches for "meaning"

+**Product**
+ - Product idea will be to augment our existing search (not replace it) by also returning results of semantic code search in addition to classic search.

 **Resources:**